Best eSIMs for the USA in 2025

 It’s easy to determine if your phone supports eSIMs.
 Below, I’ll briefly explain how to check the compatibility of iPhones and Android phones with eSIMs.

 The easiest way to check if your iPhone works with eSIMs is to go to Settings > General > About.
 Scroll down and look for Available SIM and a 15-digit IMEI number.
 If you see them, then your iPhone is eSIM compatible.
-You can also check your device’s specifications or visit Apple’s website to confirm if your iPhone is eSIM compatible.
+You can also check your device’s specifications or visit Apple’s website to confirm your iPhone is eSIM compatible.

 To check if your Android phone supports eSIMs, go to Settings > Network & Internet > Mobile network or SIM card.
 If there’s an option to add an eSIM or a new SIM, your phone is eSIM compatible.
 These steps may differ slightly depending on your device’s manufacturer and model.
-You can also check your device’s specifications and manufacturer’s website to determine if it works with eSIMs.
+You can also check your device’s specifications and the manufacturer’s website to determine if it works with eSIMs.

 The table shows a list of eSIM-compatible devices from some of the most popular smartphone manufacturers: